-There are several generally accepted formulas that can be used as key performance indicators for A/R operations.
-These will measure and track liquidity, efficiency, profitability, and more and give an easy-to-digest view of performance.
+There are several ways to investigate which of your accounts are reliable and which may need adjustment.
+These widely accepted formulas can be used to establish key performance indicators for A/R operations.
+They will measure and track liquidity, efficiency, profitability, and more and give an easy-to-digest view of performance.

 Average Collection Period